 In order to prevent the misuse of confidential and price-sensitive corporate information, the Board of Directors of the Company approved the policy on dealing in securities of the Company which prohibits any directors, management and employees, regardless of rank, from disclosing or using such confidential and price-sensitive corporate information.
 Employees are prohibited to trade in the Company's shares for personal gain or for any other reason not in the Company's interest or dealing in the Company's securities while in possession of unpublished confidential and price-sensitive information during the "embargo period" which is defined as 2 weeks before and up to the date of announcement of results for each of the first three quarters of the Company's financial year, and 1 month before and up to the date of announcement of the full-year financial results.
 The policy and reminder of the embargo period is communicated to directors, management and employees on an annual and quarterly basis to strictly comply with this policy.
-Confidential and price-sensitive information is also restricted to only directors, management and those officers who have a direct responsibility over such matters.
-Any violation of this policy shall be subject to disciplinary actions under the working regulation.
+Confidential and price-sensitive information of this policy shall be subject to disciplinary actions under the working regulation.
 Additionally, the Company monitors the trading of the Company's securities by its directors, and senior management who are required to report to the Board of Directors on a quarterly basis on the holding of the Company's securities and in accordance with the rules of the Securities and Exchange Commission.